Real cédula: Description

 There are two fundamental variants: The reales cédulas de oficio that derive from the administrative function itself, which begin with the name—if it is personalized—or with the positions or titles of the people to whom it is addressed.
 The other reales cédulas are also granted by the King, but at the request of a party and begin by mentioning the subject of the request and the applicant.

 This type of document was used both in Peninsular Spain and in the Spanish overseas dominions—America and the Philippines—in this case with advice in most cases from the Council of the Indies.

 The order was headed by the words: El Rey ("The King"), addressed to the recipient of the mandate and ended with the signature: Yo, el Rey ("I, the King").
 Since Charles I became emperor of the Holy Roman Empire, his orders usually bore the title of emperor, and, depending on the occasion, they could be issued in the name of the queen consort.

-1782 Real Cédula on office title confirmations

-In 1782, a significant Real Cédula by the King of Spain addressed administrative procedures surrounding the confirmation of vendible and renunciable offices (oficios vendibles y renunciables) in the Spanish colonies.
-The case originated from a petition by Benito de León y Medrano, who sought royal confirmation of his office as Escribano de Minas y Bienes de Difuntos (Notary of Mines and Deceased Estates) in the Province of Paria, Audiencia of Charcas.

-Previous irregularities in testimonies presented for such confirmations prompted the Crown to issue a comprehensive clarification.
-The Real Cédula ordered that future requests must include two separate documents: